 Yellow lab cichlid is known by various names.
 It is called as Lemon Yellow Lab Cichlid, Electric Yellow Cichlid, Lemon drop Cichlid, Yellow Labido, Blue Streak Hap as well as Yellow Prince.
-Its different names are due to its variety of colour morphs.
+Its different names are due to its variety of color morphs.
 Its scientific name is Labidochromis caeruleus.

-They are found in the central western coastal region of Lake Malawi in East Africa therefore, they are also known as the African Cichlids or Malawi Cichlids.
+They are found in the central-western coastal region of Lake Malawi in East Africa therefore, they are also known as the African Cichlids or Malawi Cichlids.

 Interestingly, they are also found in the blue morphs as well as large varieties of white along with yellow ones.
-Due to this, their species have different names as well such as Labidochromis Yellow, Labidochromis White, Pearl Labidochromis and Blue-White Labido.
+Due to this, their species have different names as well such as Labidochromis Yellow, Labidochromis White, Pearl Labidochromis, and Blue-White Labido.

 Binomial name: Labidochromis caeruleus

 Diet: Omnivore but Carnivorous in the wild

 Yellow lab cichlids are stocky with an elongated body.
 As they originate in different coasts of Lake Malawi, they can develop a variety of morphs respective to their area.

 The dorsal fin has a vivid black strip with layers of white color above and below.
 The anal fin also develops a black stripe as the fish matures.
 The rest of the body is yellow with variant shades as discussed above.
 Males are a little longer than females and can develop bluish color during the breeding period.